riboflavin/test-framer-sync/compare/avoma-vs-zoom-ai.md

 | Language Support                  | ❌ English only | ❌ English only |
 | Desktop App                       | ❌ No (Web-based) | ✅ Yes (Mac & Windows) |
 | iPhone & Android Apps             | ✅ Yes (Both) | ✅ Yes (Both) |
-- Avoma might appeal to individuals or companies looking for a tool that integrates with a variety of platforms like HubSpot and Notion, and offers an automation engine.
-However, it falls short in terms of ease of use and support for in-person meetings and local recording.
+Avoma might appeal to individuals or companies looking for a tool with integrations to popular platforms like HubSpot and Notion, as well as an automation engine.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

-- On the other hand, Zoom AI could be preferred by users who prioritize simplicity and accessibility, with desktop and mobile apps available.
-Nevertheless, it lacks depth in integrations and may not fully support users in achieving their meeting objectives.
+Zoom AI could be suitable for those seeking a straightforward solution with native Zoom integration and ease of use on various devices.
+Nevertheless, the tools fall short in providing comprehensive integrations and may not effectively enhance meeting efficiency for users.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.